RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 Graphing Data on a Map
 =======================

+In this section, we will explore data visualization techniques that uses data to display information in a more abstract and helpful format so that the results of the data analysis are better understood.
+For this exercise we will focus on graphing data on a map using Altair.

 Let's take on the seemingly simple task of plotting some of the country data on a map, like we did in Google Sheets earlier.
 We'll see that this is one area where things are not quite as simple as they are in Sheets.
 But we can make it